tomrndom/osf-website/src/pages/about/staff/index.md

     title: Community and Event Coordinator
-  - description: In addition to managing the Open Infrastructure Foundation web properties and Summit mobile application  development, Jimmy works extensively with the OpenStack User Committee and Operator community.
+  - description: In addition to managing the Open Infrastructure Foundation web properties and Summit mobile application  development, Jimmy works extensively with the Zuul community.
 Alongside the community, he is actively working on ways to close the feedback loop between OpenStack  operators and developers including his work on the annual User Survey, Ops Meetups, and day-to-day  community management.
-Outside of wearing many hats at the Open Infrastructure Foundation, he enjoys cooking,  traveling, and having the best chili in Texas.
+Outside of wearing many hats at the Open Infrastructure Foundation, he enjoys cooking,  traveling, and having the best award winning chili in Texas.
     linkedin: https://www.linkedin.com/in/jimmymcarthur/
     name: Jimmy McArthur
     openStack: https://www.openstack.org/community/members/profile/1395